xebialabs/blueprint-cli/.github/pull_request_template.md

  - [ ] Branch is up-to-date with master
  - [ ] Code can be build by Jenkins
  - [ ] Code is reviewed and tested by someone else in the team
+ - [ ] If a new library is added, make sure the license is checked and embedded in the `xl license` command.
+(See readme)

 **Testing**
 - [ ] Works on Linux, Windows and Mac